nhlshstr/holberton-system_engineering-devops/README.md

 # SYSTEM ENGG.
 DEVOPS

-This directory is dedicated to learning system engineering devops.
+This directory is dedicated to basic devops/system engineering projects with C and shell scripting.